-We introduced our current 40kW PowerBuoy system in fiscal 2006.
-Since October 2005 we have operated a 40kW system off the coast of New Jersey, which has operated and been periodically removed from the ocean for maintenance since that time.
-Other 40kW systems were deployed and tested in Hawaii for the US Navy project during the months of June 2007 and October 2008.
-Work is currently in progress on the design, construction and installation of two 150kW PowerBuoy systems in connection with projects off the coasts of the Orkney Islands, Scotland and Oregon.
+From October 2005 to December 2009, we operated, at intervals, a 40kW system off the coast of New Jersey.
+The system was periodically removed from the ocean for maintenance during that time.
+Other 40kW systems were deployed and tested in Hawaii for the US Navy project during the months of June 2007 and October 2008, and in late 2009.
+Work is currently in progress on the design, construction and installation of two 150kW PowerBuoy systems in connection with projects off the coasts of Scotland and Oregon.
+We completed the successful in-ocean trials of our USP in October 2009.